 Many, including a number of city officials, believe that EB-5 investor visas could be mutually beneficial to both the Bay Area economy and to Chinese nationals looking for a chance at the American dream.

 Are you considering an EB-5 immigration visa, but have questions about the process, the investment, and your chances of securing permanent residency?
-Speak with a California EB-5 immigration lawyer at the Law Offices of Vaughan de Kirby to learn more about the opportunity and whether it might be right for you and your family.
+Speak with a California EB-5 immigration lawyer at Jatoi & de Kirby, APC to learn more about the opportunity and whether it might be right for you and your family.